armory/docs-cdaas/content/en/get-started/deploy-your-app.md

 title: Deploy Your Own App
 linkTitle:  Deploy Your Own App
 description: >
   Create a deployment config file for your app.
-Deploy two versions of your app to your Kubernetes cluster using Armory CD-as-a-Service.
+Use a canary strategy to deploy two versions of your app to your Kubernetes cluster with Armory CD-as-a-Service.
 weight: 10
 categories: ["Get Started", "Guides"]
 tags: ["Deployment", "Quickstart"]